Mission 27 · Stage 3

 void loop() {

-Pin 2 is INPUT_PULLUP — ready to detect each new visitor.
+Pin 2 is set to listen — ready to catch each new visitor.

 visitors++;